 The turbulence had finally come to an end as the transport had approached the docking bay of the station that was located on the port side.
 An hour or so after their arrival; the docking bay doors opened and closed at an alarming pace after the ship had entered, it was as if the station was trying to protect itself in any way that it could.

 As the transport finally docked, and the hatch opened, Gable and his temporary shift replacement team were approached by the relieved departing crew who reluctantly provided them with a short; yet time consuming guide on how to keep the station from blowing up in their faces.

 Gable took himself on a tour of his new home where he would spend the next six months.
 He was as terrified as anyone who was to be isolated there.

 ‘It was bad enough in a ship, and now I am here in a tin can that doesn’t move and pretty much just sits still, staring at whatever is lying out there in the black of space’ he thought, feeling miserable at that moment.

-It was a new work day on the station and there was much work to do, that is the usual work load that had to be completed daily on a space station, this work included computer system restarts in order to ensure that the security software within the stations internal systems remained up to date.
+It was a new work day on the station; and there was much work to do.
+That is to say, there was the usual work load which had to be completed daily on a space station.
+This work included regular computer system restarts in particular; this would ensure that the security software within the station's internal system's remained up to date and alert.

-The majority of these incidents were even classified because of their sensitive nature which did not aid ones level of anxiety and stress in the slightest.
+The majority of these incidents were even classified because of their sensitive nature; this was a daunting fact that did not aid ones level of anxiety and stress in the slightest.

 Ever since her parents died, when she was only fourteen years old he had taken her in as his own.
-Because she was an only child, he could not bear the thought of her being left alone.
-It was for this that she had idolised him as both a father figure and as a teacher.
+As she was an only child at the time; he could not bear the thought of her being left alone.
+It was for this reason more than anything, that she had idolised him as both a father figure and as a teacher.

 ‘What the hell was that?’ she screeched in a tone of voice that even startled the members of the crew that were casually going about their day.